JayAtSeneca/AWS-Cloud-Practitioner-Practice-Questions-Answers/README.md

 - [ ] Eliminates the need to encrypt data.
 - [ ] Allows developers to control all patching related activities.

+### What are the benefits of using an AWS-managed service?
+(Choose TWO)

+- [ ] Provides complete control over the virtual infrastructure.
+- [x] Allows customers to deliver new solutions faster.
+- [x] Lowers operational complexity.
+- [ ] Eliminates the need to encrypt data.
+- [ ] Allows developers to control all patching related activities.

 # End